Why Your Deep Research Agent Fails? On Hallucination Evaluation in Full Research Trajectory: Extended Analysis of Failure Mechanisms

 \subsection{Propagation Detection Methodology}

+To detect hallucination propagation, we construct a Directed Acyclic Graph (DAG) where nodes represent atomic claims/actions and edges represent causal dependencies.
+We trace each hallucinated node back to its root cause(s) by following the dependency edges in reverse.

-To construct the Directed Acyclic Graph (DAG) presented in Section 5.3, we detect propagation between explicit hallucinations through two specific mechanisms: \begin{itemize}[leftmargin=*, nosep, labelsep=5pt] \item \textbf{Homogeneous Propagation:} This captures errors propagating within the same modality (\ie, Fabrication $\rightarrow$ Fabrication or Deviation $\rightarrow$ Deviation).
-We identify these links by leveraging NLI models to detect high-confidence entailment relationships between successive error nodes. \item \textbf{Heterogeneous Propagation:} This captures errors crossing modalities (Fabrication $\rightarrow$ Deviation).
+To construct the DAG, we detect propagation between hallucinations through two specific mechanisms: \begin{itemize}[leftmargin=*, nosep, labelsep=5pt] \item \textbf{Homogeneous Propagation:} This captures errors propagating within the same modality (\ie, fabrication $\rightarrow$ fabrication or deviation $\rightarrow$ deviation).
+We identify these links by leveraging NLI models to detect high-confidence entailment relationships between successive error nodes. \item \textbf{Heterogeneous Propagation:} This captures errors crossing modalities (fabrication $\rightarrow$ deviation).
 These are identified via our \textit{Action Propagation} metric ($A_{\mathrm{propagation}}$) defined in Section \ref{sec:action_verification}, where an action is deemed compliant with a hallucinated premise. \end{itemize} We limit this graph analysis to Gemini, OpenAI, and Salesforce, as other DRAs do not expose the sufficient intermediate summarizations or plans required for granular propagation tracking.